JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 puzzles and use it to remove values while keeping the solution unique.
 I did this mostly by reusing the ConsiderBoard() method.

-As a fun side effect, that meant I could comment out the sudoku constraints and my program would generate unsolved sudoku puzzles.
+As a fun side effect, that meant I could comment out the siteswap constraints and my program would generate unsolved sudoku puzzles.
 Or I could comment out the sudoku rules and my program would generate unsolved siteswap puzzle.
 Or any combination of constraints!